mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 In a two-dimensional array, the first number is always the number of rows; the second number is the number of columns.

 For a detailed look at managing lists, take a look at the article

 - [Python Lists - Google developer](https://developers.google.com/edu/python/lists)
 - [TutorialPoint Python Lists](https://www.tutorialspoint.com/python/python_lists.htm)

 ## Tuple

-Tuples are a group of values like a list and are maniputed in similiar ways.
+Tuples are a group of values like a list and are manipulated in similar ways.
 But, tuples are fixed in size once they are assigned.
 In Python the fixed size is considered immutable as compared to a list that is dynamic and mutable.
 Tuples are defined by parenthesis ().

 ```python
 myGroup = ('Rhino', 'Grasshopper', 'Flamingo', 'Bongo')